timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 Moreover, you could also make recommendations for those flying out of New York City about which airport to choose.
-For example, from the data above, we can recommend those travellers who think they’d be in a rush and who don’t mind paying a little extra to consider flying out of Newark over JFK.
+For example, from the data above, we can recommend those travellers who think they'd be in a rush and who don't mind paying a little extra to consider flying out of Newark over JFK.

-If you’ve made it this far, you’ve successfully completed Mission 2 and now have a basic understanding of how to analyze time-series data using TimescaleDB!
+If you've made it this far, you've successfully completed Mission 2 and now have a basic understanding of how to analyze time-series data using TimescaleDB!

 ### Mission 3: Monitoring

-We can also use the time-series data from taxi rides to monitor a ride’s current status.
+We can also use the time-series data from taxi rides to monitor a ride's current status.

 >:WARNING: A more realistic setup would involve creating a data pipeline that streams sensor data directly from the cars into TimescaleDB.
 However, we will use the January 2016 data to illustrate the underlying principles that are applicable regardless of setup.

 #### How many rides took place every 5 minutes for the first day of 2016?
-It’s January 1st 2016.
-NYC riders have celebrated New Year’s Eve, and are using taxi cabs to travel to and from their first gathering of the new year.
+It's January 1st 2016.
+NYC riders have celebrated New Year's Eve, and are using taxi cabs to travel to and from their first gathering of the new year.

 The first thing you might like to know is how many rides have recently taken